Why Ansible Suits Us Better Than Chef

 1) Ansible is agentless

-This means that server nodes don't need to have any software installed on them in order to be managed, they can be bare server nodes.
-Chef on the other hand uses a server-based agent that runs on each server node, which must have access to the server provisioning server.
+This means server nodes don't need any software installed to be managed; they can be bare server nodes.
+On the other hand, Chef uses a server-based agent that runs on each server node, which must have access to the server provisioning server.
 This means that, unlike Ansible, Chef server nodes cannot be installed on "fresh" server nodes - they must be pre-configured with the Chef server software.

-Ansible can be run remotely on a server provisioning server, or locally on the server nodes themselves.
+Ansible can be run remotely on a server provisioning server or locally on the server nodes.
 This makes it very versatile and easy to use.

 2) Ansible configuration uses YAML

-This makes them easier than Chef to read and edit for server provisioning purposes.
+This makes them more accessible than Chef to read and edit for server provisioning purposes.

 3) Ansible playbooks run in parallel